 The oldest and largest temple in Bangkok, Wat Pho is, quite possibly, one of the most famous temples in all of Thailand.
-This temple is oftentimes referred to as the Temple of the Reclining Buddha because of the 46-meter long, 15-meter high Buddha that sits at this temple’s core.
+It is sometimes referred to as the Temple of the Reclining Buddha because of the 46m (151ft)-long, 15m (49ft)-high Buddha that sits at this temple’s core.
 It is located just south of the Royal Grand Palace, and you can spend an entire day exploring this ancient historical area.
 In addition to the giant Buddha, the temple grounds are decorated with beautiful treasures that are well worth exploring.
-And you can even reboot with one of the healing Thai massages offered on sight, which are both high-quality and fairly inexpensive.
-There is a ฿100 entrance fee (about $3).

 Wat Mahathat Yuwaratrangsarit is a temple, meditation centre and Buddhist university in one.
 Established during the Ayutthaya Kingdom, before Bangkok was declared the capital of the Siamese Kingdom, the temple is home to one of the oldest shrines in the capital – but that’s not the only thing that makes it special.
 The site is also said to be home to a relic of the Buddha.
 Travellers are welcome to stay in the temple grounds and learn the principles of Vipassana meditation, taught by monks from the Mahanikai School of Buddhism, one of the largest fraternities of Theravada Buddhism.